Find Grad Schools

 38 Yearly Graduations

 The 8th most popular school in the country for theology majors who are seeking their doctor's degree is Southeastern Baptist Theological Seminary.
-Roughly 3,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,432 per year, while in-state graduate students, on average, pay $5,472 per year.
-For the 2020-2021 academic year, 38 doctor's degrees were handed out to theology majors at SEBTS.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 3% were women.
+During the most recent year for which we have data, 38 people received their doctor's degree in theology from SEBTS.

 #9